Dental Assistant, Continuing Education Workforce Certificate

 - Must be at least 18 years old

-- All other documents provided at information session that require signatures
+- All other documents provided following the information session that require signatures

-Provisional Entry: Students must attend a mandatory orientation session prior to registration.
+Provisional Entry: Students must attend a mandatory information session prior to registration.

 Expenses beyond the cost of tuition, fees, and books include any costs associated with medical paperwork ( Dr. appointment, vaccinations) scrubs, exam fee ($250), and miscellaneous supplies—approximately $400.